 In this article, we'll review how the law defines and punishes unlawful restraint crimes.

 Unlawful restraint happens when one person knowingly and intentionally restrains another person without that person's consent and without legal justification.
 Though state laws differ in how they categorize unlawful restraint crimes, they all prohibit the same kind of conduct.

-- Detention.
 Unlawful restraint always involves some sort of intentional detention.
 You cannot commit unlawful restraint by accident, and you must intend for your actions to result in confining someone else.
 However, there is no requirement that the victim is physically placed in a cell, secure building, or other confined area.
 It's enough that victims believe they are restrained from taking action or leaving an area.

 Felony or misdemeanor.
-Felony charges usually apply when the circumstances surrounding the unlawful restraint exposed the victim to harm or substantial risk of injury, or involved violence or the threat of violence.
+Felony charges usually apply when the circumstances surrounding the unlawful restraint exposed the victim to harm or substantial risk of injury or involved violence or the threat of violence.
 Misdemeanor unlawful restraint usually does not have an element of physical risk to the victim or any use of violence.
 However, state laws on unlawful restraint differ significantly, as do the potential punishments involved.

 Incarceration.
 For a misdemeanor conviction of unlawful restraint, a jail sentence of less than a year is possible, while felony convictions may impose potential prison terms of 10 years or more.
 In some situations, such as where the unlawful detention victim was a child, the law may authorize decades behind bars.

 Fines.
 Misdemeanor convictions of unlawful restraint typically involve fines of $2,000 or less, while felony fines often exceed $5,000.